 In the early stages of an incident it may sometimes be difficult for a first responder to establish that a CBRNe incident has even occurred.

 In some cases there may be visual indicators, odd smells or tastes, or obvious physical symptoms which provide a clue to the presence of a threat.

 But while hazardous chemical releases are often (but not always) accompanied by a more rapid onset of symptoms, radiological or biological releases may not become apparent for minutes or even hours after the initial event.

-These factors mean it is all the more important that trainees have confidence in their personal protective equipment (PPE), confidence in use of their detectors and confidence in the readings that they obtain.
+These factors mean it is all the more important that trainees have confidence in their personal protective equipment (PPE) which can be bought from sites like PPE Supplies Direct, who can supply the correct PPE for work, confidence in the use of their detectors and confidence in the readings that they obtain.